The Thursday Murder Club (film): Plot

 Elizabeth develops a cautious friendship with Bogdan, a Polish handyman employed at the village.
 He discovers a grave containing a skeleton on top of the coffin, later identified as Peter Mercer, the man who was Angela's boyfriend decades earlier.
 Elizabeth also begins receiving threats, warning her to leave the matter alone.

 When Jason provides an alibi (an affair with Ian's estranged wife Gemma), the TMC turn their attention back to Tanner.
 Elizabeth and Donna discover that he has been trafficking migrants and seizing their passports, and, to their shock, Tony was his partner.
 Elizabeth confronts him and strikes a bargain: he is to keep Coopers Chase intact in return for her silence.
 She then realises that Bogdan was responsible for Tony's death.

 At the same time, Bogdan, while playing chess with Elizabeth's husband Stephen, confesses, after being pressed, that he killed Tony under pressure but unintentionally.
 His confession is secretly, and accidentally, recorded by Stephen, and he is arrested.
 He reveals he merely wanted his passport back so he could return to Poland to his sick mother.

 The truth about Angela's murder also emerges.
-The TMC deduce that Mercer killed her, but that Penny secretly took justice into her own hands by killing Mercer and concealing his body.
+The TMC deduce that Mercer killed her but that Penny secretly took justice into her own hands by killing Mercer and concealing his body.
 As Ian's plans to redevelop Coopers Chase might have revealed Mercer's body, thereby implicating Penny, her husband John murdered him to protect her.
 Both Penny and John die soon after in hospice care (implied to be a murder–suicide from fentanyl overdosing).

 At their funeral, Elizabeth presents Penny's club necklace to Joyce, formally welcoming her as a full member of the TMC.
-With Coopers Chase once more up for sale, Joyce's daughter Joanna considers buying it.
+With Coopers Chase up for sale, Joyce's daughter Joanna considers buying it.
 Life in the village quietly resumes, with friendships renewed and the club ready for whatever mystery may come next.